MohammadMoataz2/pwc-task1/README.md

 Due to time constraints, several enhancements were planned but not
-  implemented: enhanced Pydantic model organization and meta data, comprehensive prompt management system with versioning and A/B testing, and migration to Pants build system for better monorepo management with containerless development mode.
+  implemented: enhanced Pydantic model organization and meta data, comprehensive prompt management system with versioning and A/B testing, and migration to Pants build system for better monorepo management with containerless development mode, use several and better parsing, analyze, evaluate techniques by ML, LLMS, etc....
 ---

 ## 🧪 **Testing**